Saint Helena: Effects of the pandemic

 One news report in August 2020 stated that the costs imposed by the pandemic led to the "collapse of the island's tourism sector, which was meant to drive its economic development".

 In 2021, the bicentennial anniversary of Napoleon's death was expected to boost tourism if the pandemic did not prevent visits for many months.
 As of September 2020, the government was preparing a "tourism recovery strategy", to include an international publicity campaign and the development of further tourism infrastructure for the island".

-As of 30 October 2020, the Government website stated that "due to the COVID-19 pandemic, travel to Saint Helena will only be permitted for limited purposes at this time".
+As of 30 October 2020, the government website stated that "due to the COVID-19 pandemic, travel to Saint Helena will only be permitted for limited purposes at this time".
 An item posted on 4 March 2021 on the UK Government website stated that "all arrivals to St Helena are required to have had a negative COVID-19 test within 72 hours before travelling" and with a few exceptions, non-Saints were not allowed to visit.
 In addition, all arrivals were required to self-quarantine for 14 days after landing in Saint Helena.

-As of 8 August 2022, the Government website stated that "St Helena lifted its COVID-19 entry regulations.
+As of 8 August 2022, the government website stated, "St Helena lifted its COVID-19 entry regulations.
 This means no quarantine, no testing and no mask-wearing requirements".

 Energy

 Connect Saint Helena Ltd. operates electricity generation and distribution.
 As of 2023, 80% of electricity generated in St Helena comes from 6 diesel generators.
 12 wind turbines are installed on the Deadwood Plain in Longwood and were originally installed in the 1990s, expanded in 2009 and 2014.
-A 500kW solar farm is in operation as well as photovoltaic arrays on 4 public buildings.
+A 500kW solar farm is in operation, as well as photovoltaic arrays on four public buildings.
 As a result of the fact that almost all energy must be imported (diesel/oil), electricity is expensive in St Helena, at £0.53/kWh as of 2024.

 A plan to expand the use of renewable solar and wind power was announced in 2016, but never came to fruition.
-Electricity production from wind has declined steadily from 2014–2024, due to unreliable equipment and grid balancing challenges.
+Electricity production from wind has declined steadily from 2014 to 2024, due to unreliable equipment and grid balancing challenges.
 In 2024, a new target of 80% renewable electricity production by 2027 was announced, by renewing and expanding wind and solar facilities as well as considering the potential of battery storage.